dram/trealla/README.md

 	sub_atom
 	*exceptions*

+Double quotes are treated by default as quoted atoms (as with SWI7), this can be changed with set_prolog_flag/2.

 Defined operators can ONLY be used as operators.
 To use them as regular functors they must be quoted, e.g: *X is '+'(1,2)* and  not *X is +(1,2)*.